jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

       // prepare for next query
       recordsToSkip += recordsPerQuery;

-      // check if we are geting back less than the records we fetch per query
+      // stop querying if we are getting back less than the records we fetch per query if (response.data.allBlogposts.length < recordsPerQuery) {
-      // if yes, stop querying
-      if (response.data.allBlogposts.length < recordsPerQuery) {
         makeNewQuery = false;
       }